The Karate Kid (franchise): The Karate Kid (2010)

 In this remake of the 1984 film (later retconned, placing it in the same fictional universe of the original films), Dre Parker and his mother move from Detroit to Beijing after she transfers jobs from a car factory in the city.
 He befriends Meiying, a young musician who goes to his school, but draws the unwanted attention of Cheng, a kung fu prodigy whose family is close to Meiying's.
 Cheng and his friends relentlessly bully Dre at school to keep him away from Meiying, resulting in a fight on a school field trip where Dre is beaten up before being saved by his apartment building's maintenance man, Mr. Han.
 After failing to end the bullying by talking with Cheng and students's ruthless kung fu teacher Li, Mr. Han agrees to train Dre to compete at the upcoming open kung fu Tournament and defeat Cheng.

-The film was originally said to be the Karate Kid movie that the characters in the original Karate Kid films and in the Cobra Kai series would have watched, essentially a movie made inside the Karate Kid universe instead of made about the Karate Kid universe.
+The film was originally said to be a Karate Kid film that the characters in the original films and in the Cobra Kai series would have watched, essentially a film made inside the Karate Kid universe instead of made about the said universe.
 The subsequent film Karate Kid Legends retconned this idea and tied it back into the main Karate Kid film series.

 Karate Kid: Legends (2025)

 A sequel to both the 2010 film and the original films, Mr. Han’s great-nephew and student Li Fong moves from Beijing to New York City with his mother after the death of his brother in a kung fu-related attack.
-Li befriends Mia Lipani, daughter of pizza shop owner and former local boxing champion Victor Lipani, bringing him into conflict with Mia’s ex-boyfriend Connor Day, a local karate champion.
+Li befriends Mia Lipani, daughter of pizza shop owner and former local boxing champion Victor Lipani, bringing him into conflict with Mia’s ex-boyfriend Conor Day, a local karate champion.
 Li trains Victor in kung fu to aid him in a boxing match to pay off his debts, but following Victor's illegal defeat he decides to enter the Five Boroughs Karate Tournament with Mr. Han's encouragement.
 Mr. Han visits Daniel LaRusso and invites him to New York to train Li in both karate and kung fu for the Five Boroughs.